 Buying recycled items also makes companies take notice.
 It might not seem like a thing as small as purchasing recyclable and recycled items will make a company pay attention, but if enough people change how they shop it will work.
 If companies notice the public wants recyclable items they will produce them.

 3. Can it Decompose

 Food is recyclable.
-The actual word is compostable, but it is the same concept.
+The actual word is compost, but it is the same concept.
 Composting might seem like a big step that only people who are really committed to saving the planet can do, but it is actually very easy.

 Organic matter lets off the most methane emissions, and landfills are full of organic matter.
 Don’t throw away something that you could compost at your own home.
 It is not hard to do and it can lower the methane emissions that are hurting our planet.

 Some cities have curbside pick up for compost.
 For those who do not have that option, do it yourself composting is very simple.
 All you need is a bin, you can store it inside or outside, that is big enough to keep up with the amount of food waste your family produces.